PART 1 – DIGITAL COLLECTIBLES

 Collectors prize magazines featuring prominent athletes, historic events, or “first appearances,” such as Sports Illustrated #1 from August 16, 1954.
 Sports Illustrated is the most sought-after title, along with others like Sports Illustrated for Kids, Baseball Digest, and ESPN The Magazine.
 Newsstand editions, free of subscription address labels, are typically more desirable and valuable on the secondary market.

-For more on magazine collecting and grading, see this article.
+For a lot more on magazine collecting and grading, see this article.

 Trading Cards of Female Athletes